matthew-ia/cayo/README.md

 The Render Hook is a function named `renderCayos` that allows you to define when and how your Cayos should be rendered.
 You do not need to import the function; just call it from an entry, and Cayo will see this and handle resolving the necessary import.

-An example of an entry using the Render Hook:
+An example of an entry using the Render Hook (it is indeed just that simple!):
 ```js
 // src/entry.js